SomeAsianGuy14/Leetcodesolutions/README.md

 13. Average Value of Even Numbers That Are Divisible by Three 2455 6/7/2023
 14. Median of Two Sorted Arrays 4 6/8/2023
 15. Triangle 120 6/11/2023
+16. Find First and Last Position of Element in Sorted Array 34 6/25/2023